Questions for Protix Schedule a call

 The evidence

-Independent analysis puts the cost of black-soldier-fly protein at roughly €5,000 a tonne against the ~€1,300 a tonne it would need to compete with fishmeal — about a fourfold gap.13 A Rabobank analyst notes the fish-feed industry "today uses virtually no insect proteins"; major Dutch feed producers (AgriFirm, ForFarmers) dropped Protix's insect protein "on a commercial consideration."13 The authors of an industrial-scale cost model of insect production in the Netherlands (with the INSECTFEED consortium) conclude that "insects will likely not be part of mass farm-animal feed in the near future."14
+Independent analysis puts the cost of black-soldier-fly protein at roughly €5,000 a tonne against the ~€1,300 a tonne it would need to compete with fishmeal.
+That is about a fourfold gap that seems unrealistic to close anytime soon.13 A Rabobank analyst notes the fish-feed industry "today uses virtually no insect proteins"; major Dutch feed producers (AgriFirm, ForFarmers) dropped Protix's insect protein "on a commercial consideration."13 The authors of an industrial-scale cost model of insect production in the Netherlands (with the INSECTFEED consortium) conclude that "insects will likely not be part of mass farm-animal feed in the near future."14

 In numbers